 The VC has a throughput of about 83% in L band and 68% in M band (substrate transmission).
-Together with the Lyot stop, the combined throughput is $\sim$ 62% in L band and $\sim$ 51% in M-band.
-The VC works at radial distances from $\sim 1\lambda/\mathrm{D}$ and out to several arcseconds.
-More specifically the coronagraphic transmission is already > 50% at 1 $\lambda/D$ , and increases at larger radial distance from the vortex center.
-The synthetic transmission curve, computed via Fourier optics simulation and verified during commissioning, is given in Figure 31.
+Together with the Lyot stop, the combined throughput is \sim 62% in L band and \sim 51% in M-band.
+The VC works at radial distances from $\sim 1\lambda/D$ and out to several arcseconds.
+More specifically the coronagraphic transmission is already > 50% at 1 λ/D , and increases at larger radial distance from the vortex centre.
+The synthetic transmission curve, computed via Fourier optics simulation and verified during commissioning, is given in Figure 31 (right panel).